ryanatkn/earbetter/contributing.md

    which are currently unclear and open for [discussion](https://github.com/ryanatkn/earbetter/discussions), but everything is public domain and forking is encouraged
-1. please be kind and curious and help us make the thing better
+1. please be courteous and curious and help us make the thing better